 - 2.4k questions: speechmap-questions

 Note that data in the original llm-compliance repo covers model outputs that may be subject to individual LLM licenses.
-Mistral Small 3.1 is licensed under Apache 2.0 and, accordingly, the classification dataset is published under a permissive license.
+Mistral Small 3.1 and Mistral Small 3.2 are licensed under Apache 2.0 and, accordingly, the classification dataset is published under a permissive license.
 We will publish our manual annotations under a permissive licence too.

-We currently plan to publish over 240k question-response pairs assessed by Mistral-small-3.1-24b-instruct-2503 or manaully annotated which can be used to train classifiers.
+We currently plan to publish all permissively-licensed and manually-annotated question-response pairs which can be used to train classifiers.
 We expect to format the question-response pairs like the Minos v1 classifier, but please reach out if you think of a better idea.

-We also plan to provide a full write-up of our data work covering the key lessons learnt regarding judge prompts, judge models, questions that models really struggle with...
-We envisage to re-classify all the dataset with different methods and a different classification.
+We also plan to provide a full write-up of our data work covering the key lessons learnt regarding judge prompts, judge models, judge-model hosting options, questions that models really struggle with...
+We will continue to re-classify all the dataset with different methods and different classifications.

 Typescript App